quchen/stgi/README.md

 The STG is
-  - **spineless** because the graph is not represented as a single data structure in memory, but as a set of small parts of the graph that reference each other.
+  - **spineless** because the graph is not represented as a single data structure in memory, but as a set of small, individual parts of the graph that reference each other.
 An important part of the evaluation mechanism is how to follow these references.
   - **tagless** because all heap values - unevaluated values, functions, already evaluated values - are represented alike on the heap, in form of closures.
-    Tag*ful* would mean these closures have to be annotated with things type information, or whether they were previously evaluated already.
+    Tag*ful* would mean these closures have to be annotated with things like type information, or whether they were previously evaluated already.
   - **graph reducing** because heap objects can be overwritten by simpler values the machine has found out to be equivalent.
 For example, the computation `1+1` on the heap might be overwritten by a constant `2` once that result